matiasAguirreE/project-sumobot/docs/assembly-instrucctions/README.md

 Before you begin, make sure you have all of the hardware from the [hardware list](https://github.com/matiasAguirreE/project-sumobot/tree/main/docs/hardware-list).

 You'll also need allen wrenches for the screws, a 5mm phillips screwdriver, some double sided tape, soldering equipment, a drill with a 5mm bit, as well as the means to make all non-commecial parts.
 A PLA-loaded 3D printer is recommended since it makes everything straight-forward, but a router CNC also works for the chassis.
+Also, and as obvious as it may sound, you'll need a computer with a USB port to load the code in the Arduino.

 ## Step 1: Prepare Components